Entropy-production fluctuation theorem for a generalized Langevin particle in crossed electric and magnetic fields: Introduction

 On the other hand, fluctuation relations such as Crooks' theorem and Jarzynski's equality have also been extended to non-Markovian dynamics described by a generalized Langevin equation (GLE) with additive colored noise \cite{Mai2007,Ohkuma2007,Jimenez2015}.
 In particular, Ref.~\cite{Jimenez2015} investigated the transient work fluctuation theorem for a charged Brownian particle in crossed electric and magnetic fields within a GLE framework with a time-dependent friction memory kernel.
 The corresponding detailed fluctuation theorem for the total entropy production in the non-Markovian setting was addressed in Ref.~\cite{Ghosh2017}, where the analysis relies on a Fokker-Planck description for the joint probability density $P(x,w,t)$ of the particle position $x$, the thermodynamic work $w$, and time $t$.

 To the best of our knowledge, an explicit demonstration of the DFT for the total entropy production of a charged Brownian particle in crossed electric and magnetic fields in the non-Markovian (GLE) setting has not yet been reported.
 The purpose of this work is to prove the validity of such a DFT for two solvable models: (i) a charged Brownian particle confined in a harmonic trap and driven by a prescribed time-dependent electric field, and (ii) an equivalent representation in which the center of the harmonic trap is arbitrarily dragged according to the same driving protocol.
 We take the magnetic field to be constant and directed along the $z$ axis, ${\bf B}=(0,0,B)$, and the electric field as ${\bf E}(t)={\bf E}_e(t)+{\bf E}_i(t)$, where ${\bf E}_e(t)$ is the external driving protocol and ${\bf E}_i(t)$ represents internal fluctuations (thermal noise).
-In time reversal symmetry, the protocol ${\boldsymbol\lambda}(t)\equiv {\bf E}_e(t)$ must satisfy the property ${\boldsymbol\lambda}_R(t)={\boldsymbol\lambda}_F(\tau-t)$, where the subscript $R$ indicates the reversal (backward) process, $F$ the corresponding forward process, and $\tau$ the time required by the forward protocol to drive the system from an equilibrium state ${\mathcal A}$ to another one ${\mathcal B}$; both characterized by ${\boldsymbol\lambda}_F(0)={\mathcal A}$ and ${\boldsymbol\lambda}_F(\tau)={\mathcal B}$.
-The backward process from $B$ to $A$ also takes place at time $\tau$, so that throughout the entire process, there is a time reversal symmetry operation for which ${\mathcal T}({\bf r},{\bf v}, t;{\bf B})\equiv({\bf r},-{\bf v}, -t;-{\bf B})$.
-This means that in the reverse process along a single stochastic trajectory, not only are time and velocity reversed, but also the magnetic field.
-In a relatively recent paper\cite{Coretti2020}, it has been shown that under time-reversal symmetry and in the presence of static electric and magnetic fields, the transient fluctuation relation, without invoking the inversion of the magnetic field, holds \cite{Coretti2020}.
-In our case, to prove the total entropy production fluctuation theorem, we follow a similar strategy reported in \cite{Jimenez2010} for Markovian systems, in which the Gaussian probability density for the position must be required.
-However, in the present contribution, such a probability density is calculated from the phase-space probability density (PSPD) which in turn is obtained by means of the explicit solution of the GLE.
-It will be shown that, starting from equilibrium canonical and Maxwellian initial distributions, the PSPD at time $t\ge 0$ remains Gaussian and factorizes into independent contributions.
-Moreover, in the absence of the time-dependent driving, the PSPD relaxes to a stationary distribution of the same form as the initial equilibrium one.
-This explicit time-dependent PSPD is the central ingredient that allows us to establish the DFT for the total entropy production in closed form.
+In the stochastic-thermodynamic sense, the reverse protocol is obtained by reversing the schedule of the externally controlled driving, ${\boldsymbol\lambda}_R(t)={\boldsymbol\lambda}_F(\tau-t)$.
+Here ${\boldsymbol\lambda}(t)\equiv{\bf E}_e(t)$ in the direct electric-field representation, with the analogous trap-center schedule used in the dragged-trap representation; $F$ and $R$ denote the forward and reverse protocols over the same time interval $\tau$, with ${\boldsymbol\lambda}_F(0)={\mathcal A}$ and ${\boldsymbol\lambda}_F(\tau)={\mathcal B}$.
+This protocol reversal is distinct from the microscopic time-reversal operation ${\mathcal T}({\bf r},{\bf v},t;{\bf B})=({\bf r},-{\bf v},-t;-{\bf B})$, under which velocities and magnetic fields are odd.
+Fluctuation relations for systems in a constant magnetic field can nevertheless be formulated without physically reversing the imposed magnetic field, provided the odd character of ${\bf B}$ under time reversal is treated consistently \cite{Coretti2020}.
+In the proof below, as in the Markovian charged-particle strategy of Ref.~\cite{Jimenez2010}, the constant magnetic field is kept as a fixed parameter of the GLE dynamics.
+The DFT is then obtained from the finite-time Gaussian position density entering the stochastic system entropy.
+In the present non-Markovian problem, this density is computed from the phase-space probability density (PSPD), which is obtained directly from the explicit solution of the GLE.